 6. Differences in Surface Treatment Between HASL and ENIG

-For the HASL process to be successful, all the solder coating layers must be smooth, uniform, and bright with minimal defects.
+To be successful for the HASL process, all the solder coating layers must be smooth, uniform, and bright with minimal defects.
 It means that the HASL’s coating features poor smoothness and only relies on extremely high temperatures that may interfere with your PCB performance.
 Unfortunately, HASL features an uneven finish during its production.
 In return, it limits the usability of PCBs that have excellent pitch components in their structure.

 (With ENIG PCBs, you enjoy a smooth and bright finish as compared to HASL finish)